oscc-web/oscc-backend/docs/homeAPI/homeAPI.md

         Check if userID is valid or registered
         If valid, returns {valid: true}
         If not, returns {valid:false, msg: String}

+    + `VALIDATE_TOKEN`:

+        Token and mail will be checked if matched in database.
+        Matched: returns {valid: true}
+        Not matched: returns { valid: false, msg: String }

     + `REGISTER`